jburchard/jburchard.github.io/README.md

   - Organization >> Staging Locations >> Turf
   - HQ >> Staging Locations >> Canvasser Van >> Turf

-- Simple Reporting: A simple dashboard that allows for reporting
+- Simple Reporting: A basic dashboard page that allows those directing the campaign to easily view key metrics of the progress through the GOTV Universe rolled up on multiple levels:

+  - Doors In/Out/Walked
+  - Packets In/Out/Walked
+  - Progress through multiple passes

+#### Demos
+I am in the process of developing this and will be adding more links as they are developed.

+- (Data Entry)[/gotvtracker/data_entry]